We hope you had a happy Easter and we are so happy to have you all back.

 - Please make sure all items of uniform are clearly named

-- Please make sure any money sent into school is in a labelled envelope
+- Please make sure any money sent into school is in a labeled envelope

 - Please make sure your child wears their PE kit to school on Monday and Friday

-- Reading – children in Year 3 are still expected to read at home every day and Reading Records will be checked.
-Opportunities for pupils to read within school time will be given should they not be able to read at home.
+- Reading – children in Year 3 are expected to read at home every day and Reading Records will be checked.
+Opportunities for pupils to read within school time

 Our motto is: